-The average peripheral vision reaction time ratio calculated during the Dynavision \A training session from the first vision training session of football camp in 2013 was $1.50 \pm 0.23$ .
-This improved to a ratio of $1.42 \pm 0.15$ following two weeks of vision training (P < 0.01; N=105).
-Recall that the ratio was calculated by taking the mean reaction times for the outer two rings divided by the mean of the reaction times for the inner two rings.
+The average peripheral vision reaction time ratio calculated during the Dynavision "A" training session from the first vision training session of football camp in 2013 was 1.50 ± 0.23 .
+This improved to a ratio of 1.42 ± 0.15 following two weeks of vision training (p<0.01; N=105).

-In Table 2 we see the reaction times taken to hit the Dynavision D2 buttons reported by year and broken down by ring to give a clearer indication of the functional peripheral vision changes seen.
-What we see is the year to year improvement for the intake of upperclassmen who have had vision training.
+In Table 2, we see the reaction times taken to hit the Dynavision D2 buttons reported by year and broken down by ring to give a clearer indication of the functional peripheral vision changes seen.
+What we see is the year-to-year improvement for the intake of upperclassmen who have had vision training.

-A comparison of pre and post training functional peripheral ratios was made to assess the impact of the training program using data from the 2013 camp.
-Preseason athletes had an average ratio of $1.50 \pm 0.23$ .
-After vision training these athletes had a ratio of $1.42 \pm 0.15$ (P $\le 0.01$ ).
+A comparison of pre- and post-training functional peripheral ratios was made to assess the impact of the training program using data from the 2013 camp.
+Preseason athletes had an average ratio of 1.50 ± 0.23 .
+After vision training, these athletes had a ratio of 1.42 ± 0.15 (p ≤ 0.01).